 What should I do with a fully executed (signed) copy of the lease?

-Once the Member and the Car Dealer/Leasing Company have signed the lease and the Attachment, send the originals to the Administrative Counsel (217 Ford HOB).
+Once the Member and the Car Dealer/Leasing Company have signed the lease and the Attachment, send a scan of the signed documents to the Administrative Counsel (217 Ford HOB).
 We will make a final review, sign the lease, and send a copy to the Office of Finance for immediate processing and payment.

 Can I send a faxed copy of the final lease?

 Yes.
 Original documents are no longer required, so a faxed (fax: 202-225-6999) or scanned set of documents is sufficient to complete the process.

 Does the Member need to actually sign the lease?

 Yes.
 Only the Member may sign – not a staffer.

 Do I need to send a copy of the lease to the Office of Finance?

 No. Once the lease is approved, the Administrative Counsel will send a copy to the Office of Finance.